rh3nium/Road-Incident-Detection-and-SMS-Alert-Notification-System/README.md

 * Never commit secrets like your MongoDB or Twilio account passwords or phone numbers.
 * Use environment variables in production.
 * Ensure webcam or RTSP feed is configured on your PC.

+---

+## License

+This project is under the MIT license and is free to copy, modify, and distribute with appropriate attribution.
+Read the license at [LICENSE.md](LICENSE.md)